 Have you ever had a customer become disillusioned and walk away?
 Customers rarely give brands a second chance.
 Especially in the world of marketing where a single setback can create a domino effect of customers leaving your app or website.

-We’re sorry to say many brands are more bothered by how they can get new customers, instead of decoding how to retain a present one.
+Brands prioritize new customer acquisitions more than retention, instead of decoding how to retain a present one.
 If you do the math, it’s more sensible to retain a customer than to spend your budget completely on new customers.

 It’s easier (and more affordable) to have a present customer make a second purchase than it is to have a new customer do so.
 In this blog, we are going to cover the things every marketer should know about customer retention alongside some tips to do it better.